-Tom Skilling, WGN-TV chief meteorologist, appears weekdays on WGN Midday News, WGN News at Five and WGN News at Nine.
-He celebrated his 30th anniversary with WGN-TV in August 2008.
+Tom Skilling, WGN-TV chief meteorologist, appears weekdays on WGN Midday News, WGN Evening News and WGN News at Nine.
+He celebrated his 35th anniversary with WGN-TV in August 2013.

 Tom joined WGN-TV on August 13, 1978.
 Since then, he has established himself as a respected meteorologist both locally and nationally, known for his in-depth reports, enthusiasm, and use of state-of-the-art technology.

 In early 2004, Tom helped coordinate the Tribune Weather Center, which combines the meteorology resources and expertise of WGN-TV, CLTV and The Chicago Tribune in one location.
 The weather center includes the installation of a state-of-the-art computer graphics system that enables Tom and his team to track details of weather across Chicagoland.
 He has also received an immense response for his WGNtv.com weather blog.